 In 2018, Mr. Tilson Thomas also embarked on a new project with the LSO in partnership with the Music Academy of the West in Santa Barbara.
 He will be in residence in Santa Barbara the summers of 2020 and 2021 during the Academy’s annual, eight-week Summer School and Festival alongside principal players from each section of the LSO, to teach some of the most gifted young musicians (aged 18–34) in America and from around the world.

-Michael Tilson Thomas is a Chevalier de l’Ordre des Arts et des Lettres of France, is a member of the American Academy of Arts and Sciences, was Musical America’s Musician of the Year and Conductor of the Year, Gramophone magazine’s Artist of the Year and has been profiled on CBS’s 60 Minutes and ABC’s Nightline.
+Michael Tilson Thomas is an Officier de l’Ordre des Arts et des Lettres of France, is a member of the American Academy of Arts and Sciences, was Musical America’s Musician of the Year and Conductor of the Year, Gramophone magazine’s Artist of the Year and has been profiled on CBS’s 60 Minutes and ABC’s Nightline.
 He has been awarded the National Medal of Arts and inducted into the California Hall of Fame and the American Academy of Arts and Letters.
 For his lifetime artistic achievements, he received the 2019 Kennedy Center Honors.